fsgreco/puppeteer-helper/README.md

 ## Procrastinate

 You can also tell the browser to `procrastinate` in the page a little bit.
-It will wait some time, aproximately between 0,3s ~ 1,1s; it also scrolls a bit, between 200 and 100 px.
+It will wait some time, aproximately between 0,3s ~ 1,1s; then it also scrolls a bit, between 200 and 100 px; and finally it simulate a mouse movement, between 100px horizontally and 200px vertically.

 ```js
 import { procrastinate } from 'puppetter-helper'